 - Reviews/Evaluations – Fake reviews have become a major problem online.
 You’ll see them virtually everywhere, from YouTube to Amazon.
 Such reviews make it difficult to know whether or not the product you’re looking at can be trusted.
 And when done well, they can be very hard to detect.
 The easiest way to spot them is by looking at the frequency of good and bad reviews in total.
 IF you see individuals making claims about a protect that entirely the opposite of what others have said, then the VPN review could be seen as suspect.
 That is, the evaluations that give little too much praise to a product.
 People that aren’t in it for the money will usually keep things neutral, but even that doesn’t guarantee that such a review is fake.
 Companies aren’t legally required to have morals, so it’s unlikely that things will change with this any time soon.
 You could look for websites that allow verified users to review VPNs, a good way to find objective opinions about a platform.

-- Online Comments – Even forum and new aggregates and contain fake reviews for VPNs.
+- Online Comments – Even forums and news aggregator can contain fake reviews for VPNs.
 Although it might be difficult to prove with 100% accuracy, no better place is this exemplified than Reddit.
 The act of a person or group hiding the entity that sponsors them is called astroturfing.
 Lots of companies do it and the net is filled with fake comments that seek to change negative conversations about a given product.
 There are even organizations hired out by other companies that specialize in this sort of manipulation.
 Spotting these schemes can be hard, but not impossible.
 Like reviews, comments from individuals and groups that are too positive should be viewed with suspicion.
 And again, it’s unethical but not illegal.

 - Endorsements – VPNs may also be endorsed by third party organizations.
 Owners of these sites may write fake reviews or blogs that exist to drive traffic not only to the user’s site but to the VPN also.
 Endorsements can also be seen on YouTube.
 Some content creators strike deals with online companies to advertise their product for them.
 Don’t believe all of them if they claim that such a case isn’t true.
 Companies have begun to reach out heavily to social media people that have lots of subscribers, and simply mentioning a VPN by name in a post or video description could garner them good funds from said company.